-Nakamura has shown [this volume] how capturing races in Go can be analyzed by treating liberties as combinatorial games.
+Nakamura (GONC3) has shown how capturing races in Go can be analyzed by treating liberties as combinatorial games.
 Like atomic weights, when the values are integers, each player's best move reduces his opponent's resources by one.
 The similarities between atomic weights and Nakamura's liberties are striking.